Devata11/-BankloanofcustomersDomain-Finance/README.md

 # -BankloanofcustomersDomain-Finance
- Differentiate the data by year, grade, and state wise .
-Create a variety of charts based on the key performance indicators (KPIs) and develop a dashboard that effectively  visualizes banking data in alignment with the specified  KPIs.  • Tools Used: Excel, Power BI, Tableau, SQL
+ Differentiate the data by year, grade, and state.
+Create various charts based on the key performance indicators (KPIs) and develop a dashboard that effectively  visualizes banking data in alignment with the specified  KPIs.  • Tools Used: Excel, Power BI, Tableau, SQL
 🛡️ Insurance Dashboard Project
 📝 Overview
 This project involves creating dashboards and data analysis solutions to monitor the weekly performance of branch activities in an insurance company.
 It provides insights into target achievements, customer opportunities, and operational efficiency, helping management make data-driven decisions.